armandyam/photo_mesh/README.md

 ### Troubleshooting
 - If MediaPipe cannot detect a face, ensure the image has a clear, frontal face.
-- If `ngsolve` install fails, upgrade pip and retry.
-On Apple Silicon, ensure you use the venv’s Python.
+- If Gmsh import fails, upgrade pip and retry: `pip install -U gmsh`.
+Ensure you run inside the venv’s Python.